Physical Therapy For Type 2 Diabetes: Frequently Asked Questions

 When your pancreas can’t make enough insulin, sugar (glucose) builds up in your blood, leading to hyperglycemia.

-In type 2 diabetes your body’s cells aren’t able to respond to insulin to the efficiency that they should.
+In type 2 diabetes, your body’s cells do not respond to insulin as effectively as they should.

 Left unchecked, type 2 diabetes can lead to chronic high blood glucose levels, which can cause more serious complications.